Alan Huish - Honorary President

 Roger's bike history started with a BSA A10, then a brief induction into the joys of grass track riding, followed much later by various Hondas, Kawasakis, Yamahas, a Ducati 1150 and even a BMW 1150GS.
 As a fully committed petrol head he joined RAMG in 2011 to improve his riding skills.
 An advanced test pass in 2013 led to further training to become an observer for the group.
 He gained National Observer qualification in 2016.
 The support from other experienced riders in the group is invaluable to further improving skills in the dark art of biking.

-Roger owns a Pan European ST1300 for everyday use and an MT-09 Tracer for fine day fun.
+Roger owns an MT-09 Tracer for everyday use and a KTM Duke for fine day fun.
 (There is space in the garage for a third bike but current negotiations with 'she who must be obeyed' have, so far, been fruitless.)

 John Price - National Observer